ATH25/Java8Plus/README.md

   - Should not be used in production due to lack of security and scalability.
   - Works by launching a lightweight HTTP server on a given port and serving files from a folder relative to the working directory.

+  - Java Flight Recorder (JFR)

+    Java Flight Recorder is a low-overhead event-based profiling tool integrated into the JVM.
+It allows developers to collect diagnostic and profiling data about a running Java application with minimal performance impact.

+  - **Key Use Case**: Monitoring thread behavior (especially Virtual Threads), memory usage, CPU time, garbage collection, etc.
+  - **How We Used It**:
+    - Enabled JFR for 10 seconds using the `java` CLI with:
+      ```bash
+      java -XX:StartFlightRecording=filename=recording.jfr,duration=10s,settings=profile \
+           -cp out/production/Java8Plus modernfeatures.java18.VirtualThreadsDemo
+      ```
+    - The `VirtualThreadsDemo` created multiple virtual threads to simulate concurrent workloads.
+    - Recording was opened in IntelliJ Ultimate’s JFR viewer for analysis.
+  - **JFR Viewer in IntelliJ**:
+    - Timeline, Event Types, and Method profiling tabs allow in-depth inspection.
+    - Easily identifies blocked threads, thread states, and memory allocation patterns.

+  This gives us insight into the runtime behavior of modern concurrency features introduced in Java 21 and beyond.

 **Example:** `SimpleWebServerDemo.java`
 This demo serves static content from the `public/` folder.
 Open `http://localhost:8080` after running the program.